Real Science 4 Kids | Atoms First science curriculum for homeschool families

 Answers to what parents ask most before choosing RS4K.

 RS4K is written to be rigorous and go deeper than most state standards, but it is not written to any specific state's framework.
 Many homeschool families find it exceeds the conceptual depth required by NGSS and similar standards.
-The atoms-first approach means students often arrive at high school having already explored concepts that appear in 9th and 10th grade curricula.
+The Atoms First approach means students often arrive at high school having already explored concepts that appear in 9th and 10th grade curricula.

 No. The teacher guides are written so that a parent who has never taken a chemistry or physics course can confidently lead the lessons.
-The atoms-first model is actually simpler to teach than traditional fragmented approaches, because one mental model explains everything.
+The Atoms First model is actually simpler to teach than traditional fragmented approaches, because one mental model explains everything.
 Most parents report learning alongside their children and finding the content genuinely engaging.

 Most homeschool science programs introduce topics as separate units, plants, weather, electricity, sound, with little connection between them.
 RS4K builds one unified framework from the ground up.
-By the time your student reaches Physics, they already understand why sound behaves the way it does because they built the atomic model in Chemistry.
+By the time your student reaches physics, they already understand why sound behaves the way it does because they built the atomic model in chemistry.
 Every topic reinforces every other topic.
 Students describe it as things "suddenly making sense."

-Teach the Real Story of Sound and Physics.
+Teach the real story of sound and physics.

-4 days per week · 30–40 min/day
+4 days per week · 35–45 min/day

 Secular curriculum

-K–8 · All levels available
+K–8 · all levels available

 Want the deeper thinking before you decide?
 Keep reading below.